vinayakPandey7/bodPlatform/client/TANSTACK_QUERY_SUCCESS.md

 ## ✅ TanStack Query Migration Complete!

-I have successfully migrated your BOD Platform from traditional API calls to **TanStack Query** (React Query).
+I have successfully migrated your CIERO from traditional API calls to **TanStack Query** (React Query).
 Here's what has been implemented:

 ### 🎯 **Core Infrastructure**